-You can find the main configuration for Postfix mail server through the /etc/postfix/main.cf file.
+You can find the main configuration for Postfix mail server in /etc/postfix/main.cf file.

-This file contains a lot of options, we will cover the most important options for them.
+This file contains a lot of options like:

-This option is used for specifying the hostname of the mail system.
-This is the Internet hostname for which Postfix will be receiving emails.
+This option is used for specifying the hostname of the mail server.
+This is the Internet hostname which Postfix will receive emails on it.

 Typical examples of mail server hostnames are mail.example.com, smtp.example.com.

 It is written like this:

 myhostname = mail.example.com